Dr. Susan Alberti AC

 Fellow of the Australian Institute of Company Directors (FAICD)

 Chair of the Susan Alberti Medical Research Foundation

-Susan (Sue) Marie Alberti AC HonLLD (Monash University), HonDUniv (Victoria University), is cofounder and Managing Director of the DANSU Group and Chairman of the Susan Alberti Medical Research Foundation.
-Susan Alberti AC is one of Australia’s pre-eminent philanthropists, having raised in excess of $200 million for medical research and other charitable causes over her successful
+Susan (Sue) Marie Alberti is the co-founder and Managing Director of the DANSU Group and Chairman of the Susan Alberti Medical Research Foundation.
+Susan Alberti AC is one of Australia’s pre-eminent philanthropists, having raised in excess of $200 million for medical research and other charitable causes over her successful business career.

 For 30 years the Susan Alberti Gala Ball has raised valuable funds (in excess of $6m) toward medical research including finding a cure for type 1 diabetes.
 Locally Susan Alberti’s contribution to the cause of type 1 diabetes research has been acknowledged widely.